Kourtney Kardashian: Lip Ring On Penelope Disick Gets Her ‘Mom-Shamed’

 While a photo of a mother and child relaxing together in their robes on a Sunday night is generally sweet, the reaction to this particular picture was bitter.
 One of the reactions summed up all of these negative feelings by saying that this is a “bad example of parenting, and real or not,” Kourtney’s daughter is “too young” for anything that resembles a lip ring.

 Magnetic earrings, as well as the stick-on variety, were all the rage in the ’90s.
 Parents bought these for their children without thinking twice.
-These fake earrings could be placed anywhere, and everywhere, the wearer chose to use them, which of course includes the nose and lip.
+These fake earrings could be placed anywhere, and everywhere, the wearer chose to use them, which, of course, includes the nose and lip.
 Young kids were allowed to put piercings wherever they wanted without the commitment of a hole.

 High-powered neodymium magnets are now being used for the backing of these fake body piercings.
 The Huffington Post reported on a study completed at Louisiana State University.
-The results showed that 80 percent of the young children under the age of six, who swallowed these high powered magnets, had to have either medical or surgical intervention.
+The results showed that 80 percent of the young children under the age of 6 who swallowed these high-powered magnets had to have either medical or surgical intervention.
 In some of these children, the damage was severe enough to require a bowel resection.

 As stated in the comments below the photograph of Penelope Disick, “nobody complains when a toddler gets a fake tattoo.”
 Perhaps it has something to do with a child who has a parent’s permission to wear a magnetic piercing in a relatively adult location, however, there is another side to this controversy.